-a) The child's dependent auxiliary benefit shall must be applied as a credit to the payor's current child support obligation.
-The credit shall must be entered in Line F.6 on the child support worksheet.
+The payor's benefits shall be included in the payor's Gross Domestic Income and the child's dependent/auxiliary benefit shall be applied as a credit to the payor's current child support obligation.
+The credit shall be entered in Section F, line 6 on the child support worksheet.